convexengineering/gpkit/docs/source/gettingstarted.rst

 Printing Results
 ================

-Here we can manually print the solution table, with the same result as if the verbosity argument had been left blank above.
+We can also manually print the solution table, with the same result as if the verbosity argument had been left blank above.

 .. code-block:: python